starenka/awesomerc/README.md

-This are my config files & scripts for [Awesome](http://awesome.naquadah.org/)
+My config files & scripts for [Awesome](http://awesome.naquadah.org/)

 - configure your battery settings via battery.settings.... in rc.lua (overrides defaults in battery.lua)
 - `opt` dir contains some scripts used in conf